Learn and research electronics, science, chemistry, biology, physics, math, astronomy, transistors, and much more.

 "Personal Technology" NEWS

-Antenna wavelength calculator.
+Antenna wavelength calculator

 Enter operating frequency and then click the full wavelength (WL) or 1/2 or 1/4 wavelenth button. to see antenna length required.